juliogomez/devops/README.md

 You should get the list of voting options.
 As you can see we are querying one of the worker nodes, but any node would work exactly the same.
 That is because k8s cluster nodes are all connected, and NodePort reserves that specific port in all nodes.

-Now let's query *myhero-app* in a different node, and using its own servide *NodePort*:
+Now let's query *myhero-app* in a different node, and using its own service *NodePort*:

 `curl -X GET -H "key: SecureApp" http://worker-03.local:31238/options`